 - Children's at Hughes Spalding, 24 beds (Grady Hospital campus).
 Annual patient totals: 1,100 admissions and 98,571 outpatient service visits.
 Staffed by 88 Emory physicians and by private practice and Morehouse School of Medicine physicians, with Emory clinicians providing 75% of care.

 Atlanta Veterans Affairs Medical Center

-- 466 hospital beds, including a 120-bed community living center, a 61-bed domiciliary, and a 12-bed psychosocial residential rehabilitation program
+- 466 hospital beds, including 273 medical/surgical beds, 120 community living center beds, a 61-bed domiciliary, and 12 psychosocial residential rehabilitation beds

 - Annual patient totals: 8,875 admissions and 1,495,469 outpatient service visits

 - Georgia Clinical and Translational Science Alliance (GCTSA)